-In 2018-19, 29 departments are reporting allocations under 279 schemes and programmes in the SCSP.
+In 2018-19, 29 departments are reporting allocations under 279 schemes and programmes.
 Over the last few years, the budgets earmarked under the SCSP statement have also increased.
 However, this increase needs to be seen in the light of dilution of the entire strategy in the last two years.
-The inherent problem with the approach (scheme-based earmarking approach) taken by the Union Government is that what gets reported in the SCSP is merely "incidental benefits" accruing to the SCs from general schemes and programmes.
+Post the merger of plan and non-plan heads of expenditure in Union Budget 2017-18, the Union Government has asked the ministries to allocate funds for the SCSP from total scheme allocations.
+The inherent problem with this approach is that what gets reported in the SCSP is merely "incidental benefits" accruing to the SCs from general schemes and programmes.
 Such an approach does not encourage the ministries to identify the specific challenges confronting SCs in their respective sectors and ensure additional allocations for addressing the same.
 What is thus missing is planning and budgeting for SCs to ensure targeted, policy driven benefits, which was the objective of SCSP in the first place.
 For example, landlessness has been a major challenge for SCs, who work as agricultural labourers and are unable to access credit.
 In the current budget there is mention of evolving a suitable mechanism to enable access of lessee cultivators to credit.
 Such initiatives can be used for addressing SCs' concerns, by ensuring a specific focus on SCs in scheme design and implementation.